Shopping Cart

 INCORRECT – Fingertips are pointing IN too much & hand crosses the midline.

-When oriented correctly, the fingertips will be pointing toward the bottom of the pool.
+When oriented correctly, the fingertips will point toward the pool’s bottom.
 If you are swim training on a Vasa SwimErg or Vasa Trainer, be sure your fingers aim toward the floor at the catch.
 This position will engage the stronger muscles in your back, lats, and torso to generate more force with each pull, from catch to finish with each stroke.

 Imagine “reaching over an imaginary physio ball with your “paddle blade”- shown below.

-It is worth repeating if the forearms and fingertips are pointed too much inward and cross midline or too far outward past shoulder width, the smaller, weaker and more vulnerable muscles of the shoulder & biceps will be tasked to do most of the pulling.
-Unfortunately, that will give you less powerful strokes and they fatigue faster, too.
+If the forearms and fingertips are pointed inward too much and cross the midline, or if they are pointed too far out past shoulder width, the smaller, weaker, and more vulnerable muscles of the shoulder & biceps will do most of the pulling.
+Unfortunately, that will make your stroke less powerful and you will fatigue faster.

-Worse, the continuous improper positioning of the “paddle blade” has been shown to create or irritate a shoulder injury, premature muscle fatigue, and other issues that result in diminished performance or an impairment.
+Even worse, that can create overuse injuries.
+Continuousle positioning the “paddle blade” improperly has been shown to create or irritate a shoulder injury, premature muscle fatigue, and other issues that result in diminished performance or an impairment.

-What Does the Hand & Wrist Entry Position look like when done correctly?
+What Does a Correct Hand & Wrist Entry Position look like?

 For freestyle swimming, the fingertips, hand, wrist, and forearm work as a unit (the blade) and remain in a relatively straight, yet relaxed, line.
 It’s almost as if the blade does a shallow dive as it enters the water, and the shoulder shifts forward while the torso rotates to that side.

-The palm faces down, and the hand, wrist & forearm, working as one straight unit, enter the water at about a 10-15 degree angle.
-Imagine your forearm is diving over a barrel or small physioball that is just below the surface.
+The palm faces down, and the hand, wrist & forearm, working as one straight unit, enter the water at about a 10 to 15-degree angle.
+Imagine your forearm diving over a barrel or small physioball just below the surface.
 As your arm extends down and forward, the elbow stays high as you get into the catch with fingertips, hand & forearm pointing down toward the floor.

 If the elbow drops and the fingertips point inward and forward, it will cause an over-rotation to the shoulder rotator cuff, resulting in an inefficient catch and pull.
 It can also increase the risk of shoulder and biceps tendon injury.